All Episodes

 No, I'm saying this is actually an excellent point that you're making.

-Do you realize that a lot of people your age, millennials, have never had the chance to vote for a conservative president?
+Do you realize that a lot of people, your age, millennials, have never had the chance to vote for a conservative president?

-And your your point that you haven't had any success stories, meaning electoral victory and a follow-up implementation of policy, your point is that your age group hasn't seen it.
+And your point that you haven't had any success stories, meaning electoral victory and a follow-up implementation of policy, your point is that your age group hasn't seen it.

 It's all theoretical to you, right?